-As with many situations, she didn’t seem to hear that last part and proceeds to berate him about how he is hired help and can’t speak to her that way.
+As with many situations, she doesn’t seem to hear that last part and proceeds to berate him about how he’s the hired help and can’t speak to her that way.

 “I’m not going to tell you again,” I hear Marc say coldly and that must have gotten her attention because I don’t hear her voice on the other end anymore.
 “Ms. Steele, what would you like for me to do?”

 “Make her stand right there.
 Don’t tell her anything, just make her stand right there.”